Topical Maps Entities How It Works

 Identifies common xenoestrogens (BPA, phthalates, parabens), summarizes exposure reduction tactics and links to reproductive outcomes.

-Content Strategy for Comprehensive Guide to Estrogen and Progesterone
+Content strategy and topical authority plan for Comprehensive Guide to Estrogen and Progesterone

 The recommended SEO content strategy for Comprehensive Guide to Estrogen and Progesterone is the hub-and-spoke topical map model: one comprehensive pillar page on Comprehensive Guide to Estrogen and Progesterone, supported by 32 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Comprehensive Guide to Estrogen and Progesterone — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Comprehensive Guide to Estrogen and Progesterone.

 38